-If the Delta variant continues to emerge and vaccine uptake continues at the current pace (reaching ~60% with a single dose by October 1, 2021), then we project that COVID-19 hospitalizations will continue to increase exponentially, threatening healthcare capacity in the region, unless measures are taken to slow transmission.
-We consider three scenarios in which facemask guidelines and other precautionary measures slow transmission, beginning on July 14, 2021.
+If the Delta variant continues to spread and vaccine uptake continues at the current pace (reaching ~63% of Austin vaccinated with at least one dose by November 1, 2021), then we project that COVID-19 hospitalizations will continue to increase exponentially, threatening healthcare capacity in the region, unless measures are taken to slow transmission.
+We consider three scenarios in which facemask guidelines and other precautionary measures slow transmission within the community beginning on July 29, 2021 and three scenarios in which facemask guidelines for schools slow transmission among children beginning when schools reopen on August 23, 2021.

-We project the following for the three-month period from July 14 to October 1, 2021:
+We project the following for the three-month period from July 29 to November 1, 2021: